softsideoftech/content/pages/alignment-and-buyin.md

 There was an offsite scheduled for two weeks after I joined.
 I decided this would be my chance to make a grand proposal to solve all the pains we had been talking about: _Scrum!_

-An arrogance had crept into my attidude.
+An arrogance had crept into my attitude.
 I was feeling like a _savior_ with the magic powers to solve everyone's problems.

 This was my first misstep.